 White and pale pink blossoms surround the Tidal Basin in Washington, D.C., each spring.
 So, take a stroll to the Jefferson Memorial or pedal a paddle boat to see the 3,000 cherry trees Japan gifted to the United States in 1912.

 You will also find cherry blossoms and fewer crowds at the National Arboretum, Foxhall Village in Georgetown, and the East Potomac Park on Hains Point.
 Many Potomac River cruises also offer a cherry blossom route.

 When the flowers will bloom changes a bit each year, but peak bloom usually falls between late March and mid-April.
-This year, the National Park Service predicts peak bloom around April 11-14.
+Visit the Washington DC Cherry Blossom Bloom Forecast to see when they will bloom this year.